mauricemach/zappa/README.md

     get '/postrender': ->
       @user = plan: 'staff'
-      render 'index', apply: 'plans'
+      render 'index', postrender: plans

-It currently works with your inner templates only though, not layouts.

 ### App combo

-There are no "run" blocking calls in node, so you can have multiple apps listening to different ports on the same process.
-To do that with zappa, just name your apps:
+Node.js servers don't block when calling `listen`, so you can run many apps in the same process:

+    zappa = require 'zappa'

-    get '/': 'blog'
+    zappa.run 8001, -> get '/': 'blog'

-    app 'chat'
-    get '/': 'chat'
+    zappa.run 8002, -> get '/': 'chat'

-    app 'wiki'
-    get '/': 'wiki'
+    zappa.run 8003, -> get '/': 'wiki'

-    $ zappa apps.coffee
-    => App "default" started on port 5678
-    => App "chat" started on port 5679
-    => App "wiki" started on port 5680

-To specify the ports:

-    $ zappa -p 3000,4567,8080 apps.coffee
+    $ coffee apps.coffee

+You can also take advantage of Express/Connect vhost middleware:

+    zappa = require 'zappa'

+    chat = zappa.app -> get '/': 'chat'
+    blog = zappa.app -> get '/': 'blog'

+    zappa.run 80, {chat, blog}, ->
+      use express.vhost 'chat.com', chat
+      use express.vhost 'blog.com', blog

-### Splitting up
+### Splitting it up

-If your single file of doom is becoming unwieldy, you can split it up with whatever organization is better suited to the project(s) at hand:
+If your single file of doom is becoming unwieldy, you can split it up based on whatever organization suits you better:

-    include 'model.coffee'
+    include 'model'
-    include 'controllers/http.coffee'
+    include 'controllers/http'
-    include 'controllers/websockets.coffee'
+    include 'controllers/websockets'
-    include 'controllers/client.coffee'
+    include 'controllers/client'
-    include 'controllers/common.coffee'
+    include 'controllers/common'
-    include 'views.coffee'
+    include 'views'

 Or by subject:

-    include 'users.coffee'
+    include 'users'
-    include 'widgets.coffee'
+    include 'widgets'
-    include 'gadgets.coffee'
+    include 'gadgets'
-    include 'funzos.coffee'
+    include 'funzos'

+The files to be included just have to export an `include` function:

+    # Could be `module.exports.include` as well.
+    @include = ->
+      get '/': 'This is a route inside an included file.'

-### Static files
+### Connect(ing) middleware

-If there's a `./public` dir on the same level as your app's main file, static files will be automatically served from there.

-## Testing

-At the moment there are no unit tests or specs.
-However the tests currently provided are "headed" tests which run in the browser via "remote control".

-To run the headed, awesome, remote-control, in-browser tests you need Firefox 3.

-First install soda from [npm](http://npmjs.org/)

-    npm install soda

-Before the tests can be run, the [Selenium RC](http://seleniumhq.org/projects/remote-control/) daemon must be running...

-    java -jar selenium-server.jar

-You can get the Selenium RC from http://selenium.googlecode.com/files/selenium-remote-control-1.0.3.zip.

-Once it's running, simply launch the automated tests:

-    cake test
+You can specify your middleware through the standard `app.use`, or zappa's shortcut `use`.
+The latter can be used in a number of additional ways:

+- It accepts many params in a row.
+Ex.:

+        use express.bodyParser(), app.router, express.cookies()

+- It accepts strings as parameters.
+This is syntactic sugar to the equivalent express middleware with no arguments.
+Ex.:

+        use 'bodyParser', app.router, 'cookies'

+- You can also specify parameters by using objects.
+Ex.:

+        use 'bodyParser', static: __dirname + '/public', session: {secret: 'fnord'}, 'cookies'

+- Finally, when using strings and objects, zappa will intercept some specific middleware and add behaviour, usually default parameters.
+Ex.:

+        use 'static'

+        # Syntactic sugar for:
+        app.use express.static(__dirname + '/public')

-## Whew!
+## Thanks loads

+To all people behind the excellent libs that made this little project possible, more specifically:

+- Jeremy Ashkenas for CoffeeScript, the "little" language is nothing short of revolutionary to me.

+- TJ Holowaychuk for the robust and flexible cornerstone that's Express.

+- Guillermo Rauch for solving (as far as I'm concerned) the comet problem once and for all.

+- Ryan Dahl for Node.js, without which nothing of this would be possible.

+Also:

-That's it for now.
-Big thanks to all behind the libs that are making this little experiment possible.
-Special thanks to Jeremy Ashkenas for CoffeeScript, the "little" language is simply amazing and incredibly flexible.
-To Blake Mizerany for Sinatra, the framework that made me redefine simple.
-To why the lucky stiff, that made me redefine hacking.
-And finally to Frank Zappa, for the spirit of nonconformity and experimentation that inspires me to push forward.
+- Blake Mizerany for Sinatra, the framework that made me redefine simple.

+- why the lucky stiff, for making me redefine hacking.

+- And last but not least Frank Zappa, for the spirit of nonconformity and experimentation that inspires me to push forward.
 Not to mention providing the soundtrack.

 "Why do you necessarily have to be wrong just because a few million people think you are?" - FZ